unknownue/unknownue.github.io/DEPLOYMENT.md

           TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-This workflow will automatically build and deploy your site to the `gh-pages` branch whenever you push to the `main` branch.
+This workflow will automatically build and deploy your site to the `gh-pages` branch whenever you push to the `main` or `master` branch.

 ## GitHub Pages Configuration